Chester Racecourse

 Chester Racecourse Hospitality

-Eventmasters are proud to treat guests and clients to Chester May Festival hospitality packages for 2024.
+Eventmasters are proud to treat guests and clients to Chester May Festival hospitality packages for 2026.
 The Boodles May Festival is one of flat racing’s most popular events, where style, fashion and exhilarating action go hand in hand.
 Entertain your important clients and guests at one of the UK’s best racecourses to make your day unforgettable from within our premium course-facing Trackside Pavilion – providing excellent views of the final furlong.

-As an Official Hospitality Supplier (OHS), we provide exclusive VIP Chester Racecourse hospitality packages and tickets for the Chester May Festival from 8-10 May 2024.
+As an Official Hospitality Supplier (OHS), we provide exclusive VIP Chester Racecourse hospitality packages and tickets for the Chester May Festival from Wednesday 6th May 2026 – Friday 8th May 2026.
 We offer a range of horse racing packages tailored to suit guests visiting throughout the festival, all with exceptional racecourse views.

 Chester Racecourse FAQs